ORNL-TechInt/DDNTool_v2/README.md

 This code depends on the following libraries and packages which may need to be installed seperately:
 * DDN's SFA client library (check for `MINIMUM_FW_VER` in SFAClient.py for the minimum required version)
 * The MySQL connector package (if outputting to MySQL or MariaDB)
-* The influxdb-python package available from https://github.com/influxdata/influxdb-python(if outputting to InfluxDB)
+* The influxdb-python package available from https://github.com/influxdata/influxdb-python (if outputting to InfluxDB)
   * The influxdb-python package itself depends on the python-requests package
 * For debugging, I've found it useful to use the winpdb debugger.
 This requires importing rpdb2.py.
 See the comments near the top of DDNTool.py